 Treatment for a cocaine addiction

-As a cocaine addiction is a severe psychological dependence, great intervention will be required.
+As a cocaine addiction is a severe psychological dependence an intervention will be required.
 Therapy sessions, cognitive behavioural therapy, holistic therapy and a structure treatment programme will likely be required.

 Yet, you can ensure that long-term recovery can be achieved: